bird-bench/livesqlbench/README.md

 ```

-### Environment Setup
+### Generation Environment Setup
-To run the baseline code you need to install the following dependencies:
+To run the baseline code to generate LLM outputs, you need to install the following dependencies:
 ```bash
 conda create -n livesqlbench python=3.10 -y conda activate livesqlbench